-Life is short so make it as memorable as possible, dream for your adventure and go for it.
-We will help you to fulfil your dream of being in the arm of Himalaya.
+Life is short so make it as memorable as possible, dream about your adventure and go for it.
+We will help you to fulfill your dream of being in the arm of the Himalayas.
 If you are looking for a new and exciting experience, the world alpine trek can take you to new heights.
 We will contribute our best to make your trip as awesome as you want.
 Trekkers are provided with all the basics like accommodations, meals, and transportation.
-Everything is arranged ahead of time by our administration staff prior to the trek.
+Everything is arranged ahead of time by our administration staff before the trek.
 Hundreds of people flock to Everest every year to take a trip up the mountain.
 It’s an experience that everyone should have at least once in their lifetime.
-Our well trained and experienced guides and courteous staff will make sure your trip is memorable and one that you will cherish forever.
-Let go of your worries and follow your adventurer spirit to Everest Base Camp.
+Our well-trained and experienced guides and courteous staff will make sure your trip is memorable and one that you will cherish forever.
+Let go of your worries and follow your adventurous spirit to Everest Base Camp.

 You’ll be setting out on a 12-day adventure into the mountain villages of Nepal, a place that few people get the chance to see on the way to Everest Base Camp.
 It’s like stepping back in time to a simpler way of life surrounded by nature.
 Your itinerary is designed to show you all the best sights and a chance to visit remote areas that are only accessible on foot.
 Contact us today to book your adventure.
 We are ready and pleased to be part of your adventure.

 Drinking or smoking during the trek can directly affect your performance.
 Make sure you take good care of your health.
 During the trek, you might be facing high altitude sickness.
 Even a small health issue can cause a big problem for your trip.
 Make sure to be physically and mentally healthy.